-As one of the biggest sales period descends, how do you make sure that what you buy is a genuinely good bargain?
-With some serious savings to be had on mattresses this Black Friday (29 November) and with many deals on offer, sale loving shoppers are truly spoilt for choice.
+As one of the biggest sales period descends, how do you make sure that the bed you buy is a genuinely good bargain?
+With some serious savings to be had on mattresses this Black Friday (24 November) and with many deals on offer, sale-loving shoppers are truly spoilt for choice.

 Tempted to pick up a new bed in a Black Friday deal this year?
 Shop like a pro with these tips: